 NSUN currently hosts:

-- Synergi Phase 2, a programme of work focussing on the intersection of racial justice and mental health.
-Hosted by NSUN and held by a governance board including Catalyst 4 Change, the second phase of Synergi will centre lived experience and community action
+- Synergi, a programme of work focussing on the intersection of racial justice and mental health.
+Hosted by NSUN and held by a governance board including Catalyst 4 Change, the Synergi project centres lived experience and community action

 - misery, a mental health community and sober rave based in london and led by and for queer, trans, intersex, black people and people of colour (qtibpoc) with lived experience of madness, mental health challenges, time in hospital, addiction, public service use, disability, trauma, medication and neurodivergence

-- North East Together (NEt), a regional lived experience network for the North East of England
+- North East Together (NEt), a regional user-led lived experience network in the North East of England

-Read more about all three of NSUN’s current hosted projects below.
+Read more about NSUN’s current hosted projects below.

 misery is a mental health community and sober rave based in london and led by and for queer, trans, intersex, black people and people of colour (qtibpoc) with lived experience of madness, mental health challenges, time in hospital, addiction, public service use, disability, trauma, medication and neurodivergence.